srinju/web-analytics-project/README.md

  # TODO>>
   1. recheck the api/track endpoint (it may throw ERROR)
+  2. Hyrdation issue in dashboard page
+  3. Received `true` for a non-boolean attribute `cursor-text`. in settings page
-  2. Deploy
+  4. Deploy
-  3. Chnage the loacl hosts urls to deployed url after deploying
+  5. Chnage the loacl hosts urls to deployed url after deploying
-  4. fix basic issues before prod

 # MAJOR THING TO DO >